koreinnovations/apachesolr/README.txt

 If you use drush make, run this command from the apachesolr module directory:

-drush make --no-core -y  --contrib-destination=. apachesolr.make
+drush make --no-core -y  --contrib-destination=. apachesolr.make.example

 Otherwise, from the apachesolr module directory, run this command: